 After a system crash or improper shutdown, Windows might force a CHKDSK the next time you restart computer, which is to fix any disk-related issues that may have resulted from the crash or shutdown.
 At this time, you'd better do as system suggests.

 When you open a file, you might receive an error message saying the file is corrupted and asking to run CHKDSK utility.
 Of course, such an error message might pop up from the lower right corner even if you are doing nothing.
-To deal with this issue, you can choose to delete the corrupted data or run CHKDSK to fix it.
+To deal with this issue, you can choose to delete the corrupted file or run CHKDSK to fix it.
 As long as the corrupted data is not that important, just delete it.
 On the contrary, run CHKDSK utility to fix the problem.

-If Windows asks you to run CHKDSK utility frequently and report corrupt on different files, it's likely that there are serious problems on your hard disk, and it may fail before long.
+Please note that if Windows asks you to run CHKDSK utility frequently and report corrupt on different files, it's likely that there are serious problems on your hard disk, and it may fail before long.
 Then, it's wise to backup the entire hard disk in case of any data loss, and you can view the post Copy Disk to get operating steps.

 Of course, even if Windows does not ask you to run CHKDSK, you can also do it manually when you think it's time to check disk.

-Automatically fix file system errors: with checking this option, CHKDSK will scan and fix system errors it found.
+- Automatically fix file system errors: with checking this option, CHKDSK will scan and fix system errors it found.

-Scan for and attempt recovery of bad sectors: with checking this option, CHKDSK will scan and try to recover information from bad sectors, but this is more time-consuming.
+- Scan for and attempt recovery of bad sectors: with checking this option, CHKDSK will scan and try to recover information from bad sectors, but this is more time-consuming.